jfrog/SwampUp2022/SUP003-Intro_to_DevSecOps_with_JFrog_Xray/lab-3/README.md

 ## CHALLENGE [Optional]
 - Change the output format of scan result into `JSON` format
 - Scan one of your local docker image without upload into Artifactory
+- Create a workflow for Frogbot to **open a pull requests** for upgrading vulnerable dependencies to a version with a fix.
+  - **HINT**: - [Here](https://github.com/jfrog/frogbot/tree/master/templates/github-actions/scan-and-fix) are the sample templates to open pull request based on scan for fix